BohdanTkachuk/AzureWebService/readme.md

 4. Install [Terraform](https://www.terraform.io/downloads.html)

 ### Instructions
-1. Create a new subscription on Azure Portal (if you don't have one)
+1. Create a new subscription on Azure Portal (if you don't have one).
-2. Add app registration for Packer and Terraform
+2. Add app registration for Packer and Terraform.
-3. Create a credential for Packer
+3. Create a credential for Packer.
-3. Export to environment your credential for Packer (ARM_CLIENT_ID, ARM_CLIENT_SECRET,) and subscription id (ARM_SUBSCRIPTION_ID) running `export = ARM_CLIENT_ID = "your client ID"`, `export = ARM_CLIENT_SECRET = "your client secret"` and `export = ARM_SUBSCRIPTION_ID = "your subscription id"`, where instead of `"your client id"`, `"your client secret"` and `"your subscription id"`  put your parameters respectively
+3. Export to environment your credential for Packer (ARM_CLIENT_ID, ARM_CLIENT_SECRET,) and subscription id (ARM_SUBSCRIPTION_ID) running `export = ARM_CLIENT_ID = "your client ID"`, `export = ARM_CLIENT_SECRET = "your client secret"` and `export = ARM_SUBSCRIPTION_ID = "your subscription id"`, where instead of `"your client id"`, `"your client secret"` and `"your subscription id"`  put your parameters respectively.
 4. Run command `packer build server.json` to create Ubuntu image, make sure that you use existing resource group.
 The result of command will be a new image resource, which will be used in following steps.
-5. Export to environment tenant id (TF_VAR_tenant_id) and subscription id (TF_VAR_subscription_id) running `export TF_VAR_subscriptiont_id = "your subscription id"`and `export TF_VAR_tenant_id = "your tenant id"` where `"your tenant id"` and `"your tenant id"` your parameters
+5. Export to environment tenant id (TF_VAR_tenant_id) and subscription id (TF_VAR_subscription_id) running `export TF_VAR_subscriptiont_id = "your subscription id"`and `export TF_VAR_tenant_id = "your tenant id"` where `"your tenant id"` and `"your tenant id"` your parameters.
 6. Run command `terraform plan`.
 This command create a plan for future deployment and will show the list of resources, which will be created.
 The file `vars.tf` consist all customizable variables which have a default value.
 You can optionally change variables simply modifying command `terraform plan -var 'variable=value'`, where `variable` is name of variable which you want to change and `your_value` is the custom value, which you want to set up for correspondent variable.
 The list of available variables below:
-	*prefix - the prefix for all resources names *location - location, where your resources will be deployed *user - user name for virtual machines
+	-prefix - the prefix for all resources names.
+	-location - location, where your resources will be deployed.
+	-user - user name for virtual machines.
-	*password - password for virtual machines.
+	-password - password for virtual machines.
-	*instances - number of virtual machines that will be created
+	-instances - number of virtual machines that will be created.
 7. Run `terraform apply`.
-This command will deploy all resources which have been in output of previous command `terraform plan`
+This command will deploy all resources which have been in output of previous command `terraform plan`..

 ### Output